Deportation of Kilmar Abrego Garcia: Trump administration media interaction

 When Moran told Trump "in our country even bad guys get due process," he replied "If people come into our country illegally there's a different standard."
 Pressed with "but they get due process," he said "Well, they get a process where we have to get 'em out, yeah."
-On May 4, Trump was interviewed on Meet the Press by Kristen Welker, who revisited whether he had the power to bring Abrego Garcia back to the US.
-He responded that if he were "instructed by the attorney general that it's legal to do so", he could ask Bukele, but the decision was up to Bukele.
+On May 4, Trump was interviewed on Meet the Press by Kristen Welker, who revisited whether he had the power to bring Abrego Garcia back to the U.S. He responded that if he were "instructed by the attorney general that it's legal to do so", he could ask Bukele, but the decision was up to Bukele.
 When asked whether he agreed with the secretary of state that everyone deserves due process, regardless of whether they are citizens or non-citizens, Trump said that he did not know, as he was not a lawyer.
 Welker then noted that the Fifth Amendment says that everyone has due process rights, and asked "don't you need to uphold the Constitution of the United States as president?", to which Trump again replied "I don't know."

 Trump also wrote in an April 22 Truth Social post that "We cannot give everyone a trial", claiming that holding a trial for everyone the administration wishes to deport would take 200 years and was not possible.
 The Hill wrote that this appeared to partly be a response to critics arguing due process violations, particularly Abrego Garcia's.
 Miller said on May 9 that the administration was actively looking at suspending habeas corpus, the right to defend against arbitrary arrest and detention by challenging the legality of one's imprisonment in court.
 He said "a lot of it depends on whether the courts do the right thing or not."

 Roger Parloff of Lawfare argued that even in the legal cases, the Trump administration's primary goal is "political messaging".